floretdemola/Code-Quiz/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional, deployed application. https://floretdemola.github.io/Code-Quiz/

 * The URL of the GitHub repository, with a unique name and a readme describing the project.

+* Photo:

 ---